 March 22 – Prof. Felix Hamza-Lup, presented “Web-based 3D User Interfaces”, at the Transilvania University in Brasov, Romania.

-November 5 and 7 – Prof. Paul Borza, will present “Electric Energy Storage Systems – Super Capacitors” at Georgia Southern Statesboro Campus, Statesboro, respectively Armstrong Campus, Savannah, Georgia, US.
+November 5 and 7 – Prof. Paul Borza, presented “Electric Energy Storage Systems – Super Capacitors” at Georgia Southern Statesboro Campus, Statesboro, respectively Armstrong Campus, Savannah, Georgia, US.

 Erasmus+: International Collaboration Between The University of South Bohemia (Czech Republic) and Georgia Southern University